Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 And there’re several interesting varieties based on different types of colored gold.

-There’s rose gold vermeil made from 2.5 micron thick rose gold plating and sterling silver base.
-Then there’s white gold vermeil made from white gold plating and sterling silver base and of course the classic, “original” gold vermeil made from yellow gold over sterling silver base.
+There’s rose gold vermeil made from 2.5 micron thick rose gold plating over a sterling silver base.
+Then there’s white gold vermeil made from white gold plating and sterling silver base.
+And of course the classic, “original” gold vermeil made from yellow gold over sterling silver base.

 Is Gray Gold Natural?
 Is Raw Gray Gold Real?
 Do Gray Gold Ores Exist and how are they Mined?